PhoenixBasics/phoenixbasics.github.io/step1newapp.md

 mix phx.new fawkes
 ```

-That command will generate the Phoenix application for us.
+When asked to continue because the folder exist, type `y` to say yes.
+The above command will generate the Phoenix application for us.
 After the file creation, it will ask us to fetch and install dependencies.
 Type `y`.

 ```
 Fetch and install dependencies?
 [Yn] y